 - Don’t suffer from uncontrolled diabetes or autoimmune disorders.

 - Willing to stop smoking during the dental implant process.

-- Understand that the process can take four to twelve months, and are willing to commit this amount of time to the dental implant procedure.
+- Understand that the process can take four to twelve months, and are ready to commit this amount of time to the dental implant procedure.

-- After the bone material is placed, it can take a full six months to heal.
-The implant is placed after the bone grafting site has healed.
-After the implant is placed it can take an additional six months to heal before the crown can be placed.
+- After placing the bone material is, it can take a full six months to heal.
+Once the bone grafting site has improved, we can proceed with the implant procedure.
+After the implant is ready, it can take an additional six months to heal before a crown can cover it.

 In some cases, you may be able to undergo a bone graft to restore sufficient bone density in your and height in your jaw.
-During this procedure, prepackaged sterile bone particulate is used, or occasionally, a piece of bone is taken from another region of your body and transplanted into your jaw.
+During this procedure, using a prepackaged sterile bone particulate, or occasionally, a piece of bone is taken from another region of your body and transplanted into your jaw.
 At your initial consultation, our dentists will tell you if a bone graft is necessary before undergoing the dental implant procedure.

 What are the Benefits of Getting Dental Implants?

-- Durable and stable. lants are long-lasting replacement option for teeth that are missing or have been damaged beyond repair and are in need of extraction.
-Due to their many benefits, dental implants are considered the modern gold standard of tooth replacement.
+- Durable and stable.
+Implants are a long-lasting replacement option for teeth that are missing or have been damaged beyond repair and are in need of extraction.
+Due to their many benefits, dental implants are considered the modern gold standard for tooth replacement.

 - A function like natural teeth.
-Strong and stable, a dental implant restores a lost tooth so that it looks, feels, fits and functions like a natural tooth when implanted by an experienced implant dentist.
+Reliable and stable, a dental implant restores a lost tooth so that it looks, feels, fits and functions like a natural tooth when inserted by an experienced implant dentist.

 - Last a lifetime.
 When properly cared for, dental implants can last a lifetime, making them one of the best investments for long-term tooth replacement.
 Studies have reported that the long-term success rate of implants is over 95%.